-The magnificent Okame cherry is one of the first variety to bloom.
+The magnificent Okame cherry is one of the first varieties to bloom.
 It breaks the dreary grip of late winter with an outstanding two- to three-week display of rosy pink blossoms.
-This hybrid small flowering cherry was developed in England, created by crossing two Asian cherry species.
+This hybrid small flowering cherry was developed in England, and created by crossing two Asian cherry species.

 Origins